 How to get it

 You don’t need to apply for Youth Disability Supplement.
-When you apply for other Centrelink payments, we check if you can also get the supplement.
+We’ll check if you can get the supplement when you apply for:

 How you’ll find out

-If you can get the Youth Disability Supplement, we’ll write to you saying:
+If you can get the Youth Disability Supplement, we’ll write to you and let you know: